Tinnitus (Ringing in the Ears) (cont.)

 The patient's history and description of symptoms is the key in determining what might be causing tinnitus.

-Your health care professional will want to know the quality of the abnormal sound, whether it is constantly present or if it comes and goes.
+Your health-care professional will want to know the quality of the abnormal sound, and whether it is constantly present or if it comes and goes.